 Community participation programs are for those young people and adults with significant learning disabilities such as Intellectual Disability (ID) and who may also have Autism Spectrum Disorder (ASD) or other significant disabilities.
 During your secondary school years, you will have most likely participated in community access programs in your final years of schooling and work tasks within the school program.

 Community participation programs are centred around work tasks which may include packaging and collating goods for distribution and sale.
-Other community participation programs may include a variety of leisure options within the community, such as ten pin bowling, attending the movies and shopping.
+Other community participation programs may include a variety of leisure options within the community, such as health and well being fitness programs, outings within the community such as movies and shopping.